my1396/R-Notes/1100-Stata.Rmd

 where square brackets distinguish optional qualifiers and options from required ones.
 In this diagram,

-- `varlist` denotes a list of variable names,
+- `varlist` denotes a *list* of variable names.

+  Variables are separated by spaces.

+  Use `help varlist` for more details on how to specify `varlist`.

   If no `varlist` appears, most commands assumes `_all`, which indicate all the variables in the dataset.

 - `command` denotes a Stata command,
 - `exp` denotes an algebraic expression,
 - `range` denotes an observation range,
 - `weight` denotes a weighting expression, and
 - `options` denotes a list of options.

-    Note the comma `,` which separate the command's main body to options.
+    Note the comma <span class="env-green">`,` which separate the command's main body from options</span>.

 `by varlist` repeat a cmd for each subset of the data, grouped by `varlist`.